Joshua Huddy District

-The district committee meets the 2nd Wednesday of the month.
+The district committee meets the 2nd MONDAY of the month.
 The district committee is a group of volunteers that serves the local units within the district.
 The committee is broken into several sub committees which include advancement, training, activities, unit service, membership, camping, and fundraising.
 The district is always looking for help in any of these areas and has roles that can fit anyone's schedule and skill set.
-Contact John Crisafulli if you are interested in helping out youth on the district level!
-7:30pm-8:30pm

 District Commissioner Staff